Governance

 Public Policy Statement

-In order to maintain its nonprofit status and in compliance with nonprofit federal tax law, The Hive Project will not directly or indirectly participate in any political campaigning on behalf of (or in opposition to) candidates for elective public office.
+In order to maintain its nonprofit status and in compliance with nonprofit federal tax law, Macon Creek will not directly or indirectly participate in any political campaigning on behalf of (or in opposition to) candidates for elective public office.

 Bylaws & Policies

-The Bylaws of The Hive Project were adopted by our Board of Directors in March 2020.
+The Bylaws of Macon Creek were adopted by our Board of Directors in March 2020.
 At that time, our Board also approved a series of governance policies in compliance with nonprofit disclosure requirements from the IRS Form 990.
+In November 2025, our corporate name (formerly The Hive Project) was amended to Macon Creek.

 Whistleblower Policy